hrayrhar/limit-label-memorization/README.md

 ## Requirements:
 * Basic data science libraries: `numpy`, `scipy`, `tqdm`, `matplotlib`, `seaborn`, `pandas`, `scikit-learn`.
 * We use `Pytorch 1.4.0`, but higher versions should work too.
-* Additionally, only for extracting data from tensorboard logs, `tensorflow >= 2.0` is needed.
+* Additionally, only for extracting data from Tensorboard logs, `tensorflow >= 2.0` is needed.

 The exact versions of libraries we used are listed in the `requirements.txt` file.